sudanchapagain/zide/README.md

 I recently started using [Helix](https://helix-editor.com) as my editor of choice.
 I loved most everything about it, except that there was no tree-style file browser to open files.
 While the fuzzy finder is fantastic for quickly getting to files I know about, I often work in large monorepos where I don't know the directory or file naming structure in advance, and a visual filepicker is extremely useful.
 On top of that, [`yazi`](https://yazi-rs.github.io) is an incredibly powerful and useful tool for file management, and integrating it seemlessly with Helix was high on my list of priorities.

+## Features

+1. Start a `zellij` layout with `yazi` on the left and your `$EDITOR` on the right
+2. Browse for files in `yazi`, and open any selected files or directories in your `$EDITOR` pane
+3. Open multiple files at once
+4. When opening a directory in `yazi`, set that directory as the working directory in your `$EDITOR` automatically

 ## Installation

 Download the project files and place them somewhere convenient on your system (such as `$HOME/.config/zide`).
 Then add the `bin/` directory to your `PATH`.